 I have a basic account with Sparkasse which costs me €3 per month.
 This has remain unchanged since I opened the account in November 2014.

-61% of those who took part in our survey about the cost of living in Berlin stated they do not pay any monthly fees to their bank.
+61% of those who took part in our survey about the cost of living in Berlin stated they don’t pay any monthly fees to their bank.
 Others reported paying anywhere from €2 – 11 per month, with the average cost for a bank account per month costing €6 per month.

 7) Insurance: €27 per month

 My insurance with Sparkasse includes home insurance, personal liability insurance, and life insurance.
 It’s €81 every three months or about €27 a month.
 My cost of insurance actually went up at the end of 2020 from €64, an increase of €17.

 57% of our survey respondents indicated they have other forms of insurance, with the remaining choosing to risk an insurance free life.
 People are paying anywhere from €5 – €60 per month, with people paying €20 on average.